KippAD/easy-outdoor-co/README.md

 - **Sorting Tables** - The information on the database is displayed in a sorting table that includes pagination and a search bar.
 This means that staff can move through large amounts of data easily, and in a friendlier way than the default django admin.
 - **Product CRUD** - Staff can create, update, and delete products from the database from within the UI.
 - **Stock Management** - Staff can keep a products stock corresponding stock up to date from within the UI.
 This allows them to easily maintain items that are available for sale on the store.
 - **Order List** - Staff can see a list of all orders and view them in detail in another page.
-This means that sales can be tracked easily and the site owner can see how well the store is doing, and that specific orders can be found without hassle.
+This means that sales can be tracked easily, the site owner can see how well the store is doing, and specific orders can be found without hassle.
 - **Mailing List** - Staff can remove users from the mailing list and update their details if necessary.
 - **Newsletter** - Staff can also send newsletters from within the admin panel, which builds off of a base newsletter template and adds the subject and content from the input of the user.
 A summernote editor means that the message can be formatted well and promotional emails can be well styled.

 ### **Secure Checkout**
 The checkout process features a delivery form and a stripe payment form, as well as a final summary of the order before the user decides to purchase.
 There is also a confirmation page that displays upon completion of the order.

 - **Checkout Form** - The checkout form takes the users personal and delivery information, validating it before completing the process.
-There is also a final summary of the items in the order, and an option to save the users information to their profile upon completion.
+There is also a final summary of the items in the order and an option to save the users information to their profile upon completion.
 A spinner displays to prevent the user from submitting multiple payments whilst the order is being processed.
-- **Order Summary** - Upon a successful order, the details of the order are displayed on a new page with a notification stating that the order has been completed, and that a confirmation email has been sent.
+- **Order Summary** - Upon a successful order, the details of the order are displayed on a new page with a notification stating that the order has been completed and that a confirmation email has been sent.

 ### **Newsletter, Contact Form & Emails**
 Custom html email templates were built for allauth and django emails which are triggered for events such as an order being completed or the newsletter being subscribed to.